GioArcilla/GioArcilla/README.md

 ## Infrastructure Technician

-Certified network associate with experience supporting large-scale, enterprise environments.
+Certified network associate with experience supporting enterprise environments.

 - 🌍 I'm based in the US
 - 🖥️ See my portfolio at [MyGitHub](https://github.com/GioArcilla)